What Causes Lung Cancer?

 Petroleum starts to get dicey when it’s burned for energy and, then, releases high amounts of toxic gases, such as carbon dioxide.
 Prolonged inhalation or exposure to petroleum products has been associated with lung disease and cancers.

-Another cause of lung cancer is particle pollution or smog.
+Another cause of lung cancer in non-smokers is particle pollution or smog.
 Think dirty truck exhausts and smoke from power plants and chimneys.
 More specifically, particle pollution occurs when a mix of small, toxic liquid particles end up in the air we breathe.
 Usually too small to see, prolonged inhalation of the air in toxic environments can shorten your life and even cause lung cancer.
 First responders like firefighters encounter particle pollution and smog a lot, as they are the first ones on the scene.
 California is the state with the highest levels of particle pollution in the nation, with Pennsylvania coming in a close second.